Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 Also, consider where your problems and unhappiness TRULY stem from.

-Often times couple who get divorced simply rediscover the same problems down the road in future relationships.
+Often times couples who get divorced simply rediscover the same problems down the road in future relationships.

 Consider trying to FIX the problems instead of simply ending the relationship.